fujkani/elasticsearch-proxy/README.md

-# GEOBROWSER REST API
+# Node Express Proxy API for Elasticcearch

-This Node Express REST API handles secure requests from GeoBrowser or any other client application and into the ISI ElasticSearch foundation data.
+This Node Express sample REST API handles secure requests from a client application  into the ElasticSearch indexes.

-The first version(s) of this API will serve primarily similiar to a server proxy with a filtering mechanism, i.e. incoming requests will be validated then a user-based filter will be added on the fly before sending queries to Elasticsearch and replying to the calling application.
+The API receives POST requests representing search queries, verifies the user is allowed to make this call and then passes the request over to Elasticsearch.

+In addition, before replying back to the user, the API applies a post_query and limits the returned result based on user.

+Use cases covered:
+1. Secure proxy API to Elasticcearch
+2. Filter outgoing data by user

+Interesting patterns covered:
+1. User Authentication & Authorization
+2. Controlling which indexes can be searched
+3. Logging and log file formatting to support FileBeat pickup
+4. Use of Swagger wrapper to get basic documentation and a tester page

 Following feaatures / restrictions are implemented: